anmk/currency-converter/README.md

 ## Introduction

 Currency Converter allows you to learn about current and archived average exchange rates.
-The application also allows you to convert current exchange rates.
+The application also allows you to convert this rates.
 This project uses table A from the National Bank of Poland API.

 ## Development server